AkhilaKolipaka1911/II-1-labs/CPP LABS/Experiment 3/readme.md

 Step 7 - Call all the functions through the array of class object from 0 to specific size.

-Step 8 - return 0 to exit from the program execution.
+Step 8 - returnn 0 to exit from the program execution.